rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 - Audiovisual equipment for teaching
 - Acess to e-libraries
 - Access to well equipped science labs
-- Comfortable seating space for students
+- Comfortable seating space for student

 The CM while dedicating the transformed schools to people of Odisha hoped that students will have access to better pedagogic training for foundational education at highschools.
 Overall, it is indeed a laudable step which no other state govt has undertaken so far.
 An improved ambiance at govt schools is certainly going to increase the enrollment.
 Preference for private schools will decrease.
 It is a win-win situation